dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Deletion Request {#DeletionRequest}

-The Client MAY delete an outstanding request using the completion token by making an HTTP DELETE call to the completion uri, setting the HTTP Authorization header per {{JOSEHTTP}} with the JOSE completion token.
+The Client MAY delete an outstanding request using the authorization token by making an HTTP DELETE call to the authorization uri, setting the HTTP Authorization header per {{JOSEHTTP}} with the authorization request token.

 A non-normative deletion request example:

-    DELETE /completion/ey7snHGs HTTP/2
+    DELETE /authorization/ey7snHGs HTTP/2
     Host: as.example
-    Authorization: JOSE eyJhb.example.completion.token.haDwskpFDBW
+    Authorization: JOSE eyJhb.example.authorization.token.haDwskpFDBW

 + **Error Responses**